RAJA1404/hack2skill/README.md

 ## What It Does

 You give it a job description and a list of candidate profiles.
 It ranks them by how well they actually fit the role - using AI embeddings, skill matching, and activity signals combined into one score.

+It outputs three things:
-Output is a clean ranked CSV ready to use.
+- A ranked CSV file ready to submit
+- A visual HTML report you can open in any browser
+- A terminal breakdown showing exactly why each candidate ranked where they did

 ---

-## Run It (3 steps)
+## Run It

 ```bash
 git clone https://github.com/RAJA1404/hack2skill.git